NanoCalc/PLQ-Sim/README.md

 Adicionar figura do input aqui.

-Some outputs for PBDB-TF/ITIC blend:
+Demonstration of part of the generated output for PBDB-TF/ITIC blend:

-Ainda vou fazer uma figura para os outputs para colocar aqui.
+Adicionar figura do output aqui.

+Test the app using sample data.

 `PLQ-Sim` can also be used online on our website [nanocalc.org](https://nanocalc.org).

-Test the app using sample data.

 # Authors
 * [Leandro Benatto](https://orcid.org/0000-0001-9976-3574)<sup>a,b</sup>